lagp0310/API-REST-Clients-Transactions/readme.md

 ## About.
-A small API which allows the consumers to store, retrieve, edit and delete Clients and Transactions in JSON Format.
+A small API which allows consumers to store, retrieve, edit and delete Clients and Transactions in JSON Format.

 ## How to build.